-The perception of the general population in Karachi regarding how they attempt to relieve symptoms related to different types of headaches could enhance treatment strategies and help address existing knowledge gaps.
-Properly investigating headaches and lifestyle, approximately 50-75% of migraine and tension-type headache patients could identify factors that provoked and subsided their headaches6.
-Similarly, the article published in China shows many common reasons that can trigger migraine and tension-type headaches7.
-As far as the investigator's knowledge is concerned, there has been scarce work done to identify the provoking and alleviating factors of migraine and tension-type headaches in the adult population of Karachi.

-The objectives of this study are to identify common aggravating factors and relieving factors among patients with tension-type headaches, to determine common aggravating factors and relieving factors among patients with migraine, and to compare gender differences in aggravating factors and relieving factors among patients with migraine and tension-type headaches.
+The perception of the general population in Karachi about how they try to relieve their symptoms related to headache types could enhance the treatment strategies and help cement the knowledge gaps.
+Literature indicates that by properly investigating headache diaries and lifestyle, approximately 50-75% of migraine and tension-type headache patients could identify factors that provoked and subsided their headaches6.
+Similarly the article published in China shows many common reasons that can trigger migraine and tension-type headache7.
+As far as the investigator's knowledge is concerned, scarce work has been done to know the provoking and alleviating factors of migraine and tension type headache in adult population of Karachi.
+The objectives of this study are to determine the common aggravating factors and relieving factors among the patients of tension type headache, to determine the common aggravating factors and relieving factors among the patients of migraine and to compare the gender differences in the Aggravating factors and relieving factors among the patients of migraine and tension type headache.